 One other key issue that presents itself is the lack of qualified professionals.
 But Africa’s lack of astronauts and other space-related professions is a bit more complex when looked at closely.
 The space industry in itself is one of the most specialized and exclusive of all fields, and training for those fields are extremely difficult and take years.
 For example, the NASA astronaut program requires having a master’s degree in a STEM (Science, Technology, Engineering and Math) course, at least two years of professional experience, intensive physical and anthropometric tests, and of course, an America citizenship, and astronaut pilot applicants are required to have at least a thousand hours of pilot-in-command jet aircraft time.

 Evidently, Africa does not have the resources and particularly not the personnel to adequately train proficient professionals in these very exclusive fields.
 Solving this is very possible, and certain national science programs have already taken steps to deal with this problem.
 Already, many STEM courses are being infused into tertiary institutions in many states.
-To deal with a deficiency in certain fields, Africans are being trained at a world-standard level in foreign institutions and agencies like to a point where they could become proficient enough to practice and train others upon return (this system has been particularly effective in other fields of academia, and could work just as well).
+To deal with a deficiency in certain fields, Africans are being trained at a world-standard level in foreign institutions and agencies to a point where they could become proficient enough to practice and train others upon return (this system has been particularly effective in other fields of academia, and could work just as well).

 In doing this, Africa must also increase the fervour to get Africans to take up STEM courses, and establish more world-standard space and science-related courses in universities and colleges.
 Scholarship programs and subsidized costs of education in these courses will also certainly be a positive factor.